Close icon

 • The Irish Jesuits

-Significant funds were generously provided by these and other bodies for additional G.R.A.C.E projects detailed in this report.
+Significant funds were generously provided by these and other bodies for additional G.R.A.C.E projects.
 Dr Dan O’Connell became the research project’s Principal Investigator in 2022.
 This followed the retirement of Dr Eugene Duffy from MIC, and the departure of Professor Eamonn Conway from MIC’s Department of Theology & Religious Studies to take up the Chair of Integral Human Development at the University of Notre Dame Australia in 2022.
-There are three co-investigators working with Dr O’Connell: post-doctoral researchers Dr Catherine McCormack and Dr Donna O’Doherty, and Professor Eamonn Conway (UNDA).
-Dr Brendan O’Keefe and his consultancy company provide expertise in research methodologies and analysis.
+However, Prof. Eamonn Conway remained as part of the research team.

 In early to mid-2022, surveys were sent to all boards of management, principals, teachers, religious education teachers and other staff (secretaries, special education teachers, etc.) in both primary and secondary schools in the Republic of Ireland under Catholic patronage.